Mortgage related questions

 If a loved one held a life insurance policy with us and has died, find out how to let us know and how to start a claim.
 We’ll guide you through the claims process step-by-step and you can ask us any questions you have along the way.

-Plus, to help you work out what other practical tasks you need to think about, we’ve pulled together a helping you through bereavement guide.
+For further support we've pulled together a helping you through bereavement guide.

 Do you need to see original documents for a death claim?